 Heat tortillas, and serve with the fajita mixture plus any optional toppings you like.

-Meal for Two #2: One-Skillet Not-So-Stuffed Peppers
+Recipe for Two #3: One-Skillet Not-So-Stuffed Peppers

 This tasty mixture of ground beef, rice, vegetables, and seasoning comes together in one skillet for a quick and easy cleanup.